 THE UPPER BODY PUSH PATTERN

 The large muscles of the anterior torso primarily function to push things away from you.
-These muscles are- the anterior shoulders, the medial shoulders, the pectoralis muscles, as well as the strong triceps muscles behind your arms.
+These muscles are the anterior shoulders, the medial shoulders, the pectoralis muscles, as well as the strong triceps muscles behind your arms.

-Upper body push patterns can be broken up into horizontal exercises; such as push ups, dumbbell pressing, and all bench press variations, and vertical exercises such as overhead pressing and incline pressing variations.
+Upper body push patterns can be broken up into horizontal exercises; such as push-ups, dumbbell pressing, and all bench press variations, and vertical exercises such as overhead pressing and incline pressing variations.

 THE UPPER BODY PULL PATTERN

 The corollary to pushing is pulling.
 The back is comprised of many different muscles, all of which can be trained through a variety of pulling exercises.

-Unfortunately, almost everything we interact with is in front of our body, therefore our anterior ‘pushing’ muscles get much more stimulation than the posterior pulling muscles.
+Unfortunately, almost everything we interact with is in front of our body, and therefore our anterior ‘pushing’ muscles get much more stimulation than the posterior pulling muscles.